davisssamuel/1brc/README.md

 ## July 2024

-As of July 2024, my solution is create chunks and send them through a channel to 1 of n routines that parses each line in the chunk and sends the weather station name and reading through another channel to a single routine that updates a dictionary containing the min, max, and mean readings for each station.
+As of July 2024, my solution is to create chunks and send them through a channel to 1 of n routines that parses each line in the chunk and sends the weather station name and reading through another channel to a single routine that updates a dictionary containing the min, max, and mean readings for each station.

 I create each chunk by reading n bytes into the file using the [`ReadAt`](https://pkg.go.dev/os#File.ReadAt) method.
 This allows me to skip a specific number of bytes into the file instead of having to read line-by-line.
 If the character `ReadAt` lands on is not a newline, I keep reading byte-by-byte, incrementing the `offsetEnd`, till I hit a newline character.
 Then, based off the `offsetStart` and `offsetEnd`, I determine the size of the chunk and send the `offset` and `size` through the `chunks` channel to one of the routines that parses the chunk.
 After the chunk is sent, I set the `offsetStart` to the `offsetEnd` and read n bytes again.